wyl10-wei/semi-virtual-ar-demo/README.md

 [Render vehicles following a specified trajectory](demos/vehicle_trajectory_rendering.mp4)

+This demo shows how to render virtual vehicles following a specified trajectory with controllable position and pose.

 ## Interface Description
 The interface supports real-time adjustment of weather type, particle effects, rendering intensity, motion direction, and background style.